1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

     For the usage of WiFi, *YourWiFiPassword* has to be replaced by the password of the WiFi network.

     `#define WIFI_SPI_SS_PIN 12`
-    The SS pin to be used at the DUE is defined here.
+    The SS pin to be used at the DUE when using the [ESP8266-WiFi-solution](chap12.md#1212-due--wlan-the-esp8266-wifi-solution) is defined here.
 It is advisable to leave the default setting.
 If, however, another pin should be used, it is essential to ensure that the desired pin is neither used elsewhere nor is included in the list of protected pins.

      *Note: The MAC address can't be set within the WiFi-ESP-solution!*
 ---